min69u/Reforestation/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Whoever invented the knock-knock joke should get a no bell prize.